Jianqoq/Sclabel/README.md

 1   1   1
 4   4   4
 ```
-One image can
-If we want to crop an image with color. we will simply consider the three columns as a whole thing and do slicing only along the first and the second axis.
+If we want to crop an image with color. we will simply combine the channels to a whole thing and do slicing only along the first and the second axis.
+The example below shows us how we can crop the uppper half of the image.
 ```
-In: array[2: 4, 2: 4]
+In: array[0: 1, 0: 2]

-Out: array
+Out: array([[[1, 1, 1],
+        [4, 4, 4]]])
 ```